solsword/research_notes/readings/colonialism.md

     * *The State of Native America: genocide, colonization, and resistance* - A collection of essays mostly by Native Americans, this seems like a good place to start.
 It's in the library at: E93.S77 1992
+          - Page 241 "Native North America: The Political Economy of Radioactive Colonialism" is one good chapter to read from this.
     * *Fantasies of the Master Race* - Another essay collection but this time about portrayals of Native Americans in literature and film, so relevant to our work in some way.
 It's at: E98.E85 C48 1992